 Expenses

-- Definition: The money flowing out of your business, including the costs association with your operations and management activities
+- Definition: The money flowing out of your business, including the costs association with your operations and management activities.
+This can include vehicle expenses, for which the IRS set the 2024 standard mileage rate at 67 cents per mile.

 - Example categories: overhead, payroll, insurance and licensing, contractor fees, service fees, legal fees